hellt/netdevops.me/blog/posts/noshut/2015-09-23-alcatel-lucent-bgp-configuration-tutorial-part-2-bgp-policies-community.md

 ---
-title: Nokia (Alcatel-Lucent) BGP configuration tutorial.
-Part 2 - Communities
 date: 2015-09-23
-author: Roman Dodin
 comments: true
-url: /2015/09/alcatel-lucent-bgp-configuration-tutorial-part-2-bgp-policies-community/
+# url: /2015/09/alcatel-lucent-bgp-configuration-tutorial-part-2-bgp-policies-community/
 tags:
   - Nokia
   - SROS
   - BGP
 ---
+# Nokia (Alcatel-Lucent) BGP configuration tutorial.
+Part 2 - Communities

 In the [first part of this BGP tutorial](http://netdevops.me/2015/08/alcatel-lucent-bgp-configuration-tutorial-part-1-basic-ebgp-ibgp/) we prepared the ground by configuring eBGP/iBGP peering.
 We did a good job overall, yet the _plain_ BGP peering is not something you would not normally see in production.
 The power of BGP is in its ability for granular management of multiple routes from multiple sources.
 And the tools that help BGP to handle this complex task are BGP policies at their full glory.